War Memorial

 Technical Skills:

-• I started this project by brainstorming the noun ‘hope’ and thinking of the imagery associated with it.
-The very first and most prominent image that came of mind was of hands being held together.
+• I began this project by exploring the concept of ‘hope’, brainstorming its meaning and the imagery commonly associated with it.
+The most striking and immediate visual that came to mind was hands held together, symbolizing unity and support.

 Initial idea sketches alongside Julian Voss-Andreae’s sculptures

-• For my orthographic drawings of my model, I took my SketchUp model into AutoCAD - using the parallel projection tool to eliminate any perspective.
-I then measured and scaled different parts of the structure to make sure everything was coherent with one another.
+• For my orthographic drawings, I took my model from SketchUp into AutoCAD, using the parallel projection tool to eliminate any perspective.
+I then measured and scaled different parts of the structure to ensure everything was coherent and proportionate.
 After that, it was simply a matter of tracing the lines within the plot style.

-I then took the exported drawings into both photoshop and procreate to render; adding silhouettes, shadows and context to all renders.
+Next, I took the exported drawings into Photoshop and Procreate to render, adding silhouettes, shadows, and contextual elements to enhance the final visuals.

 Next